The Evolution from Azure Security Center to Microsoft Defender for Cloud

 Defender for Cloud offers two CSPM tiers:

-For enterprise organizations with production workloads in Azure, Defender CSPM is strongly recommended.
-The attack path analysis alone justifies the cost by identifying complex multi-step attack scenarios that manual security reviews consistently miss.
+For enterprise organizations with production workloads in Azure, Defender CSPM is highly recommended.
+It offers valuable attack path analysis.
+This feature identifies complex, multi-step attack scenarios that manual security reviews often miss.

 Cloud Workload Protection (CWP)